 Consider the following scenario.
-You’re the Head of Payments at an on-demand economy company—let’s call it Zuber.
-You’ve recently opened a new office in the U.K. and you need to send the originals of some paperwork to an overseas colleague.
+You’re the Head of Payments at a two-sided ecommerce marketplace—let’s call it Zuber.
+You’ve recently opened a new office in the United Kingdom and you need to send the originals of some paperwork to an overseas colleague.
 There’s just one problem: the contracts need to be in the hands of your English coworker within two days.
 Now you have to decide whether to send the documents by standard mail and risk having them arrive late, or opt for an express service, like FedEx, to ensure fast, efficient, and secure delivery.

 The choice is obvious in this situation: send the documents with FedEx.
-This is because using an express mail service ensures a handful of things (depending on which provider you choose, of course):
+Using an express mail service offers a number of benefits that standard mail services don’t (depending on which provider you choose, of course):

 - Validation of the address to which you’re sending the package

 - Seamless trace-and-track visibility from pickup to delivery (including import and departure scans at all depots)